newaetech/ChipShover/stages/lowres/README.md

 <img src="images/3020overall.jpg">

-These instructions show you how to translate a kinda cheap CNC frame into a high quality EMFI or SCA XYZ scanning solution using the ChipShover-One.
+These instructions show you how to translate a kinda cheap  ($500 + shipping) CNC frame into a high quality EMFI or SCA XYZ scanning solution using the ChipShover-One.

 Once you are done you'll have a solution with around 1um resolution (although considerably more backlash & overall error).